Advantages and Disadvantages of GST in India

 What is GST?

-Goods and Services Tax is an indirect tax that was ruled out in India on 1st July 2017, it was brought with an aim to make Taxation in India simple, it made the taxation in India one, but there are some of the advantages as well as disadvantages of GST.
+Goods and Services Tax is an indirect tax that was rolled out in India on 1st July 2017 with the aim of making taxation in India simple.
+It unified indirect taxation, and since 22nd September 2025 it works mainly on two slabs of 5% and 18% (with 40% on select sin and luxury goods).
+Even so, there are advantages as well as disadvantages of GST.

 What are the advantages and disadvantages of GST in India?